NorESMhub/NorESMTinkerTool/README.md

 ## Creating the Parameter File

 To creating the PPE itself, requires a parameter file in NetCDF format.
 This have yet to be integrated into the package, but can be done manually.
-Currently the a PPE can only be created of CAM parameters.
+Currently a PPE can only be created of CAM parameters.
+Though should be easy to add more components in the future
 ```
 import xarray as xr
 import numpy as np